markeissler/Xcodebump/README.md

 ## Release Version
 The marketing version string (CFBundleShortVersionString, or releaseVersion) is never changed automatically by Xcodebump: it's a feature, not a bug.
 In general, it's minimally destructive to create additional builds by bumping the buildNumber, but generating a new releaseVersion should always be viewed as a major event in the development cycle.

+You can however specify the -r (release) flag, which changes the format of the git commit tag and also changes the format of the podspec version flag (see below).
+The commit tag will include the "f" ("final") flag ahead of the build number:

+	build-2.5.1-f248

+The command would look like this:

+	>sh ./.xcodebump.sh -r 2.5.1

 ## Commit Tags
 Xcodebump will generate a commit tag based on tagPrefix, releaseVersion, and buildNumber.
 The format looks like this:

-	build-2.5.1-248
+	build-2.5.1-b248

 Where "build" is a configured tagPrefix string.
 You can set the tagPrefix on the command line or in the config file.
 The default is set to "build-".
+The tagPrefix can be suppressed with the -e flag.

+	>sh ./.xcodedbump.sh -e 2.5.1

 ## Multiple Targets
 There is no specific support for projects with multiple targets at this time.

+## Podspec Support
+Preliminary support for updating a podspec file is under development.
+This is very much a moving target right now.
+Current support includes updating the version and source strings in a podspec file, but this requires that the podspec file follows a specific (more or less "common") format.

+To update a podspec file, specify the -u (update-podspec) flag and the -w (url-podspec) flag at a minimum.
+The name of the podspec file will be assumed to be "TARGET.podspec" and the current directory will be searched.
+You can also specify a path to the podspec explicitly with the -s (path-podspec) flag.

+	>sh ./.xcodebump.sh -r -u -e -w "'https://github.com/USERNAME/'" 2.5.1

+In the above example, the user supplied a base url, in which case the "TARGET.git" string would be appended.

 ## Todo

 This version of Xcodebump expects that your target's Info.plist file is located in the top-level of your project.
 This limitation will be fixed shortly.